showcase-gig-platform/kubernetes-custom-resource-json-schema/README.md

 # kubernetes-custom-resource-json-schema

 This repository is made for use with [kubeconform](https://github.com/yannh/kubeconform).
-We store JSON schemas convert from CRDs as used in our cluster.
+This repository contains JSON schemas convert from CRDs that we want.

 ## How to use